katzcentrality/Voice-Recipes/README.md

      alt="Recipes homepage"
      />

 The app will proceed to read you the first recipe in our search results before mapping through an array of cards that will show you a picture of each as well as more information.
-At any time, you can click on one of the recipes and proceed to your kitchen and get cooking!
+At any time, you can click on one of the recipes to get the original link, and proceed to your kitchen and get cooking!

 <img src="https://i.ibb.co/ZJsSdJv/Creme-Brulee.jpg"